Vegan Gluten-Free Brownies (Fudgy)

 - ½ tsp sea salt

-- Allow the brownies to cool completely before cutting them into servings.
+- Allow the brownies to cool completely for 30 minutes to an hour before cutting them into servings.

-- Flax eggs - to make 2 flax eggs simply mix 2 tablespoons milled flaxseed with 6 tsp water, stir and allow to sit for 5 minutes.
+- Flax eggs: to make 2 flax eggs simply mix 2 tablespoons milled flaxseed with 5 tsp water, stir and allow to sit for 5 minutes.
 This will act as a binding agent for the ingredients.